timpowellgit/healthcare-rag/README.md

 # Hybrid RAG Agent with Multi-Stage Answer Validation

-This project implements a sophisticated Retrieval-Augmented Generation (RAG) pipeline for answering questions grounded in product monographs (e.g., medications like Lipitor and Metformin).
-It features intelligent query routing, clarification and decomposition, hybrid document retrieval, speculative answer generation, validation, and follow-up question handling — all orchestrated through agentic logic.
+This project implements a sophisticated Retrieval-Augmented Generation (RAG) system designed to answer questions grounded in healthcare product monographs (e.g., Lipitor, Metformin).
+It tackles the challenge of providing accurate, grounded answers quickly, even for complex or ambiguous queries, by employing an **asynchronous orchestration strategy with speculative execution**.

----

-## Project Overview

-The agent processes user questions by first clarifying or decomposing them using conversation history.
-It then retrieves relevant content using Weaviate's hybrid search (combining sparse and dense methods) after routing the query to the correct document collection (e.g., Lipitor, Metformin) via LLM function-calling.
-The system evaluates the sufficiency of the retrieved information and performs gap-filling by generating follow-up sub-queries if needed.
-A grounded answer is generated and subsequently validated against the retrieved documents using a separate, more capable LLM (currently GPT-4o).
-Finally, it can suggest follow-up questions to encourage dialogue.

-The core logic is managed by an orchestrator that handles concurrent processing branches.
-This enables speculative execution, allowing a direct answer path to run in parallel with query refinement steps like clarification or decomposition.
+Instead of a rigid sequential pipeline, the system concurrently explores multiple processing paths.
+Key capabilities include:

+*   **Intelligent Query Handling:** Utilizes conversation history for query clarification and decomposes complex questions into simpler sub-queries.
+*   **Targeted Hybrid Retrieval:** Employs OpenAI function calling to route queries to the correct Weaviate vector store (Lipitor or Metformin) and retrieves relevant document chunks using Weaviate's hybrid search (BM25 + OpenAI embeddings with `relativeScoreFusion`).
+*   **Context Enhancement:** Summarizes relevant snippets from conversation history and evaluates retrieval sufficiency, performing gap-filling via additional sub-queries if necessary.
+*   **Validated Answer Synthesis:** Generates a freeform answer incorporating retrieved context and history summary, followed by a rigorous multi-step validation process detailed further below.
+This validation ensures the final answer is factually grounded in the source documents by checking cited evidence.
+*   **Dialogue Promotion:** Suggests relevant follow-up questions based on the interaction.

+This orchestrated approach, powered by technologies like Weaviate, OpenAI, and Docling (for document processing), aims to deliver fast, accurate, and context-aware responses for healthcare information retrieval.

 ---